stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 If you cast this spell multiple times, you can have up to three non-instantaneous effects created by it active at a time, and you can dismiss such an effect as an action.

-The cube of flame that can be controlled increases by 5-feet when you reach 5th level (10-foot cube), 11th level (15-foot cube), and 17th level (20-foot cube).

 ## Druidcraft
 *Transmutation Cantrip*<br>
 **Casting Time:** 1 Action<br>